khushik19/Face-Recognition-System/README.md

 **Main Interface:**

-1. Upon accessing the URL, you will be presented with the main interface.
+1. Upon accessing the prototype.
 2. The live webcam feed will be displayed.
 3. To register a new employee, click the "Register New Employee" button.
 You will be prompted for admin authentication.
 4. To enter as a visitor, click the "Enter as Visitor" button and follow the on-screen prompts.